 Please see the attached Seven Steps to Good Digital Parenting and contact your school’s psychologists or social workers if you have any questions or pressing concerns.
 As always, we value your involvement in the continued school-community partnership that helps us keep our students safe and secure.

 Sayville School Board of Education Members Advocate in Albany for Long Island Students

 Both Sayville Board of Education President John Verdone and Norm deVenau, a long-standing trustee on the Sayville School District Board of Education and the president of the Islip Town School Board Association, recently participated in an advocacy effort hosted by the NYS School Boards Association in Albany.
 Verdone and deVenau were strong advocates in bringing awareness of how Long Island Schools and particularly Sayville will be impacted by policy, funding shortfalls, and unfunded mandates among other things.

 Pictured here: Albany, NY.
 Norm deVenau meeting with MaryEllen Elia, New York State Commissioner of Education and NYS State Regent for Long Island Roger Tilles.

 RESIDENTS OF SAYVILLE UNION FREE SCHOOL DISTRICT

-The Board of Education will hold its BUSINESS meeting on a different weekday this month-- TUESDAY, April 16th, 2019 at 7:30 p.m. in the Board Room in the Administration Building, 99 Greeley Avenue, Sayville, New York.
+The Board of Education will hold its BUSINESS meeting on a different weekday this month-- TUESDAY, April 16th, 2019 at 7:30 p.m. in the Board Room of the Administration Building, 99 Greeley Avenue, Sayville, New York.
 (Executive session will begin at 6 p.m., but the Business Meeting will be open to the public at 7:30 as usual.)